mmgaggle/bd/README.md

 * head
 * worker

-The "head" node runs cluster services
+The "head" node runs cluster services, and serve as a client node to launch benchmarks from.

 * yarn resource manager
 * hdfs namenode
 * zookeeper
 * presto coordinator

-The "worker" nodes do the heavy lifting
+The "worker" nodes do the heavy lifting.

 * yarn node manager
 * hdfs datanode